 John William Rankin was born on Sept.
 22, 1861 in Wharton Township, Fayette County, PA, the eldest son of Robert and Hester Ann (Minerd) Rankin.

-They had 10 children – Charles Franklin "Frank" Rankin, Grant Rankin, Arthur J. Rankin, Thomas Henry Rankin, John Oliver Rankin, Harry Richard Rankin, Robert "Dewey" Rankin, Sarah Jane Rankin and Jacob K. Rankin.
+They bore a family of 10 known children – Charles Franklin "Frank" Rankin, Grant Rankin, Arthur J. Rankin, Thomas Henry Rankin, John Oliver Rankin, Harry Richard Rankin, Robert "Dewey" Rankin, Sarah Jane Rankin and Jacob K. Rankin.

 Little is known of their lives.
 John's property of about 56 acres was on Cave Road, also known as Mud Pike, near Laurel Caverns at the peak of Summit Mountain near Uniontown.
 The tract was located between the fire tower and the radio tower.
 Their nephew Ray E. Addis later would become fire warden and forest ranger with responsibility for these areas.